berkatil/InformationRetrieval/Assignment 2/README.md

 # InformationRetrieval - Assignment 2

 The system requires to install python3.
+Also, there should be a txt file called "stopwords.txt" which contains the stop words.
 In order to run the queries, you need 2 steps.

 1. You need to run the prep.py code with the following command : python3 prep.py data_folder_path